codeofdusk/words/README.md

 		cd words

 ####A note on branches
+The `master` branch contains the code originally entered into the [Sea Island Regional Science Fair](http://sirsf.org) which has only been modified to show a GPL3 notice on launch.
 The `master` branch of this repository contains `words.py` with some improvements, notably multithreading support and the usage of the built-in `Counter` datatype as opposed to the `dict` datatype with manual counting.
 The `master` branch has not been extensively tested.
-The `original` branch contains the code originally entered into the [Sea Island Regional Science Fair](http://sirsf.org) which has only been modified to show a GPL3 notice on launch.

-To use the `original` branch, run the following command from inside the `words` directory:
+To use the `dev` branch, run the following command from inside the `words` directory:

-	git checkout original
+	git checkout dev

 By default, `git` will checkout the `master` branch, so no additional commands are necessary to proceed on that branch.
 Of course, doing a `git checkout master` will switch to the master branch if you are on another.